docsdevbr/symfony-doc-pt-br/routing.rst

 :ref:`Symfony recommends attributes <best-practice-controller-attributes>` because it's convenient to put the route and controller in the same place.

+.. _routing-route-attributes:

 Creating Routes as Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PHP attributes allow to define routes next to the code of the
+PHP attributes allow you to define routes next to the code of the
 :doc:`controllers </controller>` associated to those routes.
-Attributes are
-native in PHP 8 and higher versions, so you can use them right away.

 You need to add a bit of configuration to your project before using them.
 If your
 project uses :ref:`Symfony Flex <symfony-flex>`, this file is already created for you.